-Adequate supplies of fresh water are crucial in our country, for example to safeguard dike stability, nature, and for supplies of drinking water and power.
+Adequate supplies of fresh water are crucial for our country, not least for dike stability, nature, drinking water and electricity.
 Many economic sectors – such as agriculture, shipping and industry – depend on fresh water.
-These sectors account for some 16 per cent of our national economy.
-Adequate supplies of fresh water are also important for public health and the urban living environment, and for tackling land subsidence.
+These sectors play a substantial role in our national economy.
+Adequate supplies of fresh water are also important for public health and the urban living environment, and to tackle land subsidence.

 There is not always enough fresh water to meet demand.
-That became clear during the prolonged droughts in the summers of 2018 and 2019, and in the spring of 2020.
-The drought led to difficulties in a range of locations.
-There was damage in agricultural and natural areas as a result of salinisation and the lack of fresh water.
-There were problems with water quality in urban and rural areas.
+That became clear during the prolonged droughts in the summers of 2018 and 2019, the spring of 2020, and the summer of 2022.
+The droughts led to difficulties in a range of locations.
+There was damage in agricultural and natural areas as a result of salinisation and the lack of fresh water, and there were problems with water quality in urban and rural areas.
 Low groundwater levels led to additional land subsidence and damage to foundations.
 There were also difficulties for shipping because of low water levels in the rivers.
-It is expected that dry periods of this kind will be more frequent in the future, as shown by the KNMI’s Climate Signal ’21.
-The limits of the water system are coming into view.
+It is expected that dry periods of this kind will be more frequent in the future.
+The 2024 delta scenarios show, for example, that less water will be available in summer, while water demand will increase sharply, resulting in more frequent droughts and water shortages.
+The limits of the current freshwater strategy system are coming into view.
 Making water and soil leading for spatial planning will ensure that the Netherlands continues to be liveable and climate-robust in the future.

 Delta Decision and Delta Plan

 Fresh water is one of the three themes in the Delta Programme.
-The general policy has been set out in the Freshwater Delta Decision.
+The general policy has been set out in the Freshwater Delta Decision, with elements being anchored in the National Water Programme and the National Environment Planning Vision (NOVI).
 The core of that policy is to make the Netherlands resilient to freshwater shortages by 2050.
-Concrete measures for the implementation of the policy are described in the Freshwater Delta Plan.
+Concrete measures for the implementation of the policy are described in the Freshwater Delta Plan

 National Freshwater Strategy

-Preventing water shortages is only possible if there are concerted efforts from all government authorities and users of fresh water.
+Water shortages can be prevented only if there are concerted efforts from all government authorities and users of fresh water.
 Rijkswaterstaat and the water authorities can improve freshwater influx routes and build up buffers.
+Provincial and municipal authorities implement this in spatial planning.
 Major water users, such as business, farmers and horticulturalists, and nature management authorities, can focus on saving water and adapting land use to water availability.

 Knowledge and innovation

 Robust freshwater supplies require new technologies, practices and business methods.
 Research and innovation are therefore an important component of the Freshwater Delta Programme.
-Under the Innovative Climate Adaptation Pilot Projects for Fresh Water programme, more than 25 pilot projects were conducted between 2015 and 2021.
+More than 25 pilot projects have been conducted since 2015 under the Innovative Climate Adaptation Pilot Projects for Fresh Water programme.
 The topics covered were: improving the use of freshwater sources, storing and retaining fresh water, and using water more sparingly and managing it more intelligently.